Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 with periodic boundary conditions on a lattice of $L$ sites [$L$ is chosen even for convenience]; we set $h_z/J=0.809$, $h_x/J=0.9045$, and $\gamma/J=1$ [cf.~Eq.~\eqref{eq:kick}].
 We work in the zero momentum sector of positive parity, where $H_1$ has no local conservation laws other than energy itself.
+In this paper, parity refers to reflection with respect to the middle of the spin chain.
 The Hamiltonian $H_1$ and hence $H_\mathrm{ave}=H_1/2+\mathcal{O}(\varepsilon)$ [cf.~Eq.~\eqref{eq:UF_ast} for $k>0$] both exhibit Wigner-Dyson level-spacing statistics.

 The dynamics of the kicked system generated by Eqs.~\eqref{eq:UF_ast} and~\eqref{eq:Ising_mixed} violates energy conservation; thus, according to the Eigenstate Thermalization Hypothesis (ETH), we expect to observe thermalizing dynamics~\cite{dalessio2016quantum}.